base-org/pessimism/docs/architecture/etl.markdown

 * Able to read heterogenous transit data from an arbitrary number of process ingresses
 * A synchronization policy that defines how different transit data from multiple ingress streams will be aggregated into a collectively bound single piece of data
-* EgressHandler to handle downstream transit data routing to other processs or destinations
+* EgressHandler to handle downstream transit data routing to other processes or destinations

 #### Single Value Subscription